Integration Guide

 1. How it works

 Flux gives your backend a single REST endpoint that returns a hosted checkout URL.
 You redirect the buyer to that URL, they pay, and Paytring sends them back to your success page.
-You don't handle card data — Paytring is the merchant of record.
+You don't handle card data — Paytring acts as your payment collection agent and you remain the seller of record for your product.

 1. Your server calls POST /api/public/v1/orders/create